GvsSriRam/aws-react-fovus/README.md

 - S3 bucket: `fovus-gvs`
 - DynamoDB table: `fovus-files`
 - EC2 instance: The application creates a new EC2 instance each time the form is submitted and then terminates the instance.

-If you want to use different AWS resources, you will need to modify the corresponding functions in `uploadFile.ts`, `dbPut.ts`, and `vmFunc.ts`.